Wegberg-Wildenrath Test and Validation Centre

 The Wegberg-Wildenrath Test and Validation Centre (Prüf- und Validationscenter Wegberg-Wildenrath) is a railway test centre owned by Siemens near Wildenrath in North Rhine-Westphalia, Germany.

 History

 The centre is located on the site of the former RAF Wildenrath British military airfield.
-After the airfield closed in 1992, it was taken over by Siemens who opened the test and validation centre in June 1997.
+After the airfield closed in 1992, it was taken over by Siemens which opened the test and validation centre in June 1997.
 It had five tracks over 35 ha.
 By 2007, the railway test tracks had taken over considerable areas of the airfield, with all but the western threshold and overrun of the runway obliterated.
 The north-east dispersal is completely taken over by sidings, workshops and loops.
 Of the southern dispersals, the central and eastern are bisected by the main railway oval test track.

 There are ovals of track for testing trains, and various electrification systems.
-The test track is connected to the rest of the German railway network by the German portion of the Iron Rhine freight railway, branching off near Wegberg.
+The test track is connected to the rest of the German railway network by a 5.2 km long branch line to the German portion of the Iron Rhine freight railway, branching off near Wegberg.